yava9221/csci-4830-821-hw2-journal/completed/yava9221-larvel_larvel.md

 ## The Change

-I changed the sentence flow in a section of the readme file.
-It was redundant and I wanted it to flow better.
+I changed the sentence flow in a section of the readme.md file by taking out a word because it was redundant.
 ## Progress

 *   2016-02-29: The [merge](https://github.com/laravel/laravel/commit/fc12337663642b626de0e8c2e7f728f3e6f2208e) went through within a few minutes.